datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 second argument identifies the file for which metadata should be extracted.

-NB: you must specifiy an extractor that supports file-level extraction if a file-name is passed to ``datalad meta-extract``, and an extractor that supports dataset-level extraction if no file-name is passed to ``datalad meta-extract``.
+NB: you must specify an extractor that supports file-level extraction if a file-name is passed to ``datalad meta-extract``, and an extractor that supports dataset-level extraction if no file-name is passed to ``datalad meta-extract``.
 The extractor ``metalad_core`` supports both